pfertyk/blog/content/007-nasa-aiohttp.md

 Note: request handlers don't have to be coroutines, they can be regular functions.
-But we are going to use the power of asyncio, so most functions in this programs are going to be defined with `async def`.
+But we are going to use the power of asyncio, so most functions in our program are going to be defined with `async def`.

 ### Running the application